 Your Pre-Exam Chat & Tests

 Your visit starts with a friendly chat to review your health and vision history.
-You’ll go through a few preliminary tests that check your eye pressure and other aspects of your vision.
+You’ll go through a few preliminary tests that check other aspects of your vision.
 This is a great time to share any concerns you have about your eyes or what you need from your glasses or contacts.

 The Main Event